Multiply Robust Causal Inference with Double Negative Control Adjustment for Categorical Unmeasured Confounding: Semiparametric estimation in the binary case

 \subsection{Multiply robust estimation of $\Delta$}

 In this section, we consider the scenario where estimation under $\mathcal{M}_{\text{nonpar}}$ is not feasible due to potentially large number of measured covariates, and proceed to estimation under $\mathcal{M}_{\text{union}}$.
 Specifically, we construct a multiply robust and locally efficient estimator of $\Delta$ by taking $EIF_{\Delta}(O)$ as an estimating equation and evaluating it under a working model for the observed data distribution to solve for $\Delta$.
+Let

-Let \vvv denote the nuisance parameters of the working models in $\mathcal{M}_{\text{union}}$.
+denote the nuisance parameters of the working models in $\mathcal{M}_{\text{union}}$.
 We estimate $\theta$ as the solution of the following collection of estimating equations.